carekit-apple/CareKit/docs/index-template.md

 CareKit Scenes
 --------------------
-There are four scenes available to apps that use CareKit:
+There are five scenes available to apps that use CareKit:

+**Care Contents.** The Care Contents is a comprehensive scene that can display any and all activity types that the user is expected to complete on a daily basis.

 **Care Card.** The Care Card scene presents and manages the tasks that the user is expected to perform as part of their treatment.
 For example, taking a medication, changing a wound dressing, or meditating.